krinj/logkit/README.md

 # Logmatic

-This is a simple logger for Python 3.6+ apps.
-It wraps the Python logging library with some default configs, and has optional integration for 3rd party logging systems.
+This is a simple logging package for Python 3.6.
+It wraps the native logging library with some additional features:

+* Adds an additional field to each log, which can be empty, or provided with a `dict` data.
+It will log each key pair value with that message.
+* Provides some easy default configurations for rotating file logs.
+* Formats logs so that they can be easily ingested by a Logstash grok/json filter for Elasticsearch.
+* Provides option to send messages directly over a TCP socket.
+* Provides option to format logs with color and human readable layout.

 ## Quick Start Guide